JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 There have been issues in running PDielec on Catalina, MacOS.
 This appears to be due to the multiprocessing features of Python not working as expected on this operating system.
-A work-around is to use;
+A workaround is to use;

         pdgui -threads -cpu 1